 AMPs with chemotactic activity

-There are 945 antimicrobial peptides from amphibians, 79 from fish, 14 from reptiles, 36 from birds, 230 from insects, 33 from spiders, 33 from crustaceans, and more.
+There are 945 host defense peptides from amphibians, 80 from fish, 14 from reptiles, 36 from birds, 230 from insects, 33 from spiders, 33 from crustaceans, and more.

 This database consists of a pipeline of search functions.
-You can search for peptide information using APD ID, peptide name, amino acid sequence, peptide motif, chemical modification, length, charge, hydrophobic content, PDB ID, 3D structure, methods for structural determination, peptide source organism, peptide family name, life domains (bacteria, protozoan, fungi, plants, animals), antimicrobial activities (see links above), synergistic effects, target microbes, molecular targets, mechanism of action, contributing authors, and year of publication.
+You can search for peptide information using APD ID, peptide name, amino acid sequence, peptide motif, chemical modification, length, charge, hydrophobic content, PDB ID, 3D structure, methods for structural determination, peptide source organism, peptide family name, life kingdoms/domains (bacteria, archaea, protists, fungi, plants, animals), antimicrobial activities (see links above), synergistic effects, target microbes, molecular targets, mechanism of action, contributing authors, and year of publication.

 In addition, you can access the APD Peptide Calculator here.